-Using UAS for Efficient & Accurate Topographic Mapping
+Using UAS for Efficient and Accurate Topographic Mapping

 Client: McLucas & Associates (for Kennedy Creek Quarry)